StableBet

 Reputationally it is the all-rounder and the crowd-pleaser.
 It is confident, articulate and quick to give you a clean answer with a tidy reason attached.
 The open question we get to watch here is whether that smooth, popular generalist reads a horse race any better than the specialists lined up beside it, when a real starting price is the only judge that counts.

 Handed the runners, going, class and distance with no form book bolted on, ChatGPT tends to do what it does everywhere else: reach for a confident, readable answer and back it with a neat one-line rationale.
 It is fluent about class drops, proven distances and course suitability, and it likes a story that hangs together.
-What we will be watching is whether that articulate, tidy reasoning translates into genuinely sharp selections, or whether the same instinct that makes it such a smooth conversationalist nudges it toward the obvious, comfortable name in the race.
+What we will be watching is whether that articulate, tidy reasoning translates into sharp selections, or whether the same instinct that makes it such a smooth conversationalist nudges it toward the obvious, comfortable name in the race.
 Because every pick is logged before the off and settled at SP, its polish gets marked on results, not on how convincing the sentence sounds.

 What to watch on ChatGPT's board